Amy Poehler: Personal life

-Poehler and Arnett have two sons: Archie Arnett, born October 25, 2008 and Abel Arnett, born August 6, 2010.
+Poehler and Arnett have two sons: Archie Arnett, born October 25, 2008, and Abel Arnett, born August 6, 2010.
 Poehler lives with her children in Los Angeles.
 She praised her children's nannies as part of her Time 100 speech for helping to take care of them and allowing her to balance her career and family.

 From 2013 to 2015, Poehler dated fellow comedian Nick Kroll.

 In 2016, Poehler received a letter from the city of Beverly Hills for her excessive water usage during the state of California's drought that year.
-Poehler's property used approximately 3,000 gallons per day.
+Poehler's property usage between May 14 and July 14 exceeded 170000 USgal.